AvailLang/Avail/README.md

 	$PROJ/anvil.jar

-This JAR file contains the whole of Anvil, which bundles the Avail compiler toolchain and runtime within.
+This executable JAR file contains the whole of Anvil, which bundles the Avail compiler toolchain and runtime within.

 Naturally, you can move `anvil.jar` to another location if you feel so inclined.
 You will need to adjust the paths mentioned below to account for relocation if